AtilioA/WikidataAntiPatternAnalyzer/README.md

 ## ℹ About

 This is a small static website I built during my undergraduate research (scientific initiation) in 2020-2021.
-It is capable of checking the existence of AP1 (AP2 coming soon) occurrences given an entity from Wikidata.
+It is capable of checking the existence of 'anti-pattern 1' (AP1) occurrences given an entity from Wikidata.
 It can also check if a new statement would introduce new violations.
-You can learn more about these specific anti-patterns in [this paper by Freddy Brasileiro](https://dl.acm.org/doi/abs/10.1145/2872518.2891117).
+You can learn more about AP1 and other anti-patterns in [this paper by Freddy Brasileiro](https://dl.acm.org/doi/abs/10.1145/2872518.2891117).

 Result example (outdated):
 <div align="center">